Economy of Turkey: External trade and investment

-As of 2016, the main trading partners of Turkey are Germany, Russia and the United Kingdom, UAE, Iraq, Italy and China, many being top in both export as well as import.
-Turkey has taken advantage of a customs union with the European Union, signed in 1995, to increase industrial production for exports, while benefiting from EU-origin foreign investment into the country.
-In addition to Customs Union, Turkey has free-trade agreements with 22 countries.
+As of 2016, the main trading partners of Turkey are the European Union, Russia, the United Kingdom, the UAE, Iraq, and China, many being top in both export as well as import.
+Turkey has taken advantage of a customs union with the EU, signed in 1995, to increase industrial production for exports, while benefiting from EU-origin foreign investment into the country.
+In addition to the European-Turkish Customs Union, the Turkish government has signed free-trade agreements with 22 countries.

 A very large aspect of Turkey trade revolves around the automotive industry, where its top exports are cars, accounting for $13.2 billion.
 Other top exports from the country are gold, delivery trucks, vehicle parts and jewelry, which are respectively, $6.96 billion, $5.04 billion, $4.64 billion, and $3.39 billion.
 These values are calculated using the 1992 revision of the Harmonized System classification.
 Comparatively, it imports many of the same industries, such as, gold valued at $17.1 billion, refined petroleum at $9.8 billion, cars at $8.78 billion, vehicle parts at $6.34 billion and scrap iron at $5.84 billion.

-Turkey is also a source of foreign direct investment in central and eastern Europe and the CIS, with more than $1.5 billion invested.
-32% has been invested in Russia, primarily in the natural resources and construction sector, and 46% in Turkey's Black Sea neighbours, Bulgaria and Romania.
-Turkish companies also have sizable FDI stocks in Poland, at about $100 million.

 The construction and contracting companies, such as Enka, Rönesans Holding and Tekfen, have been significant players in the country's economy.

-Without a carbon price exporters to the EU will have to pay the CBAM from 2026.
+As the Turkish emissions trading system has not yet been legislated the country has no carbon price, so large exporters to the European Union will have to pay the EU Carbon Border Adjustment Mechanism from 1 January 2026.

 Turkey had many improvements in the ease of doing business index.
-Its rank increased from 68th in 2017 to 33th in 2020.
+Its rank increased from 68th in 2017 to 33rd in 2020.
 As of 2021, it was performing better than countries like the Netherlands and Belgium.